 THIS pamphlet is a report of an argument made upon the national Sunday bill introduced by Senator Blair in the fiftieth Congress.
 It is not, however, exactly the argument that was made before the Senate Committee, as there were so many interruptions in the course of my speech that it was impossible to make a connected argument upon a single point.
-By these questions, etc., my argument was not only forced to take a wider range than was intended when I began to speak, but I was prevented from making the definite argument that I designed to present.
+By these 'questions, etc., my argument was not only forced to take a wider range than was intended when I began to speak, but I was prevented from making the definite argument that I designed to present.
 I do not speak of these interruptions and counter-arguments by way of complaint, but only to explain why this pamphlet is issued.
 Nevertheless it is a fact that while there were eighteen speeches before mine, occupying three hours, in all of which together there were only one hundred and eighty-nine questions and counter-arguments by all the members of the Committee who were present, I was interrupted by the Chairman alone, one hundred and sixty-nine times in ninety minutes, as may be seen by the official report of the hearing .- Fiftieth Congress, Second Session, Messages and Documents No. 43, pp. 73-102.

 A national Sunday law is a question of national interest.
-While it is true that the Sunday-rest bill did not become a law, the legislation having died with the expiration of the fiftieth Congress, it is also true that those who worked for the introduction and passage of that bill are now laying plans to have another national

-Sunday bill introduced as soon as possible in the fiftyfirst Congress, and will do all in their power to secure its enactment into law.
+While it is true that the Sunday-rest bill did not become a law, the legislation having died with the expiration of the fiftieth Congress, it is also true that those who worked for the introduction and passage of that bill have presented a similar bill to the Fifty-first Congress, and are doing all in their power to secure its enactment into law.
 The scope that was given to the subject by the questions asked of me by the Senate Committee, has opened the way for a somewhat exhaustive treatment of the subject.
-These questions being raised by United States senators, -men of national affairs, - show that a wider circulation of this matter is not out of place.
+These questions being raised by United States senators, - men of national affairs, - show that a wider circulation of this matter is not out of place.
 The subject is worthy of the careful attention of the whole American people.
 The principles of the American Constitution, the proper relationship between religion and the State, the distinction between moral and civil law, the inalienable civil and religious rights of men, - these are questions that never should become secondary in the mind of any American citizen.